-It has been a difficult year.
-One where some operations performed very well while others required restructuring to turn around performance.
-Now that these changes have been made, despite the COVID-19 impact, the group is well positioned to return to sustainable profit and revenue growth.
-The company has a strong balance sheet, the receivables ledgers are well provisioned, and the board is looking forward to taking advantage of the opportunities the coming market will offer.
+It has been a challenging and rewarding year.
+Despite COVID's impact, the structural changes made in the March 20 year have impacted the business positively and have delivered profit improvements.
+As a consequence the group has returned to delivering profit growth.
+The company has a strong balance sheet, the receivables ledgers are well provisioned and the board is looking forward to taking advantage of the opportunities the coming market will offer.